JavierDega/pip/README.md

 - A memory allocator interface is provided including a DefaultAllocator implementation that uses a multibody dense linear pool.

 ## Get started:
+-Download a release,
+-include headers in 'include' folder
+-link against 'pip.lib'
+-Done

+'imgui.lib' is there in case you want the opengl, glfw3 implementation used in the testbed.
+'Testbed.exe' is there so you can quickly see the engine demos.
 ### Compiling:
 #### Linux (Ubuntu):
-install dependencies:
-sudo apt-get install:
-libglfw3, libglfw3-dev, libmesa-dev, libglu1-dev, libglew-dev, clang
+install dependencies using 'sudo apt-get install', 'snap install' or your package manager of choice: libglfw3, libglfw3-dev, libmesa-dev, libglu1-dev, libglew-dev, clang, cmake

-Visual Studio Code:
+Visual Studio Code (Recommended, tested):
--Install CMake extention and CMake
+-Install 'CMake Tools'extension
--Scan for kits should show you the clang installation from llvm -Compile
+-Scan for kits should show you the clang installation from llvm (something like Clang_platform_pc-linux-gnu) -Compile and run

 #### Windows: